FAQ: Certification and Recertification

 5. When is the exam offered?

 The primary family medicine examinations for certification and recertification are currently offered in April and November.
-The November exam is primarily reserved for off-cycle residents, repeat examinees, and those who were unable to test in April.

 6. How is the exam delivered?

 All ABFM exams are administered on computer at multiple locations around the U.S., Canada, and several overseas locations.